Bladder anatomy

 Pelvic lymph node dissection (PLND) should be performed with radical and partial cystectomy.

-• Limited PLND - up to level I
+• Standard PLND - up to level I (external iliac, internal iliac, obturator)

-• Extended (standard) PLND - up to level II
+• Extended PLND - up to level II (common iliac, presacral)

-• Extended/super-extended PLND traditionally thought to improve survival by removing more micrometastatic disease, but recent (2023) SWOG 1011 randomized phase 3 trial showed no survival benefit; increased toxicity).
+• Extended/super-extended PLND traditionally thought to improve survival by removing more micrometastatic disease, but recent (2023) SWOG 1011 randomized phase 3 trial showed no survival benefit to extended dissection; increased toxicity (54% vs 44% adverse events, 7% vs 2% death within 90 days).

 • Goal - 25-node minimum (75% chance of identifying 1+ LN metastasis; retrospective data)